 Treatment for bowel cancer can affect how your digestion and bowel work.
 These changes can be difficult to adjust to at first.
 They usually improve over time, but sometimes may be ongoing and require specialised help.
 If you experience any of these problems, talk to your GP, specialist doctor, specialist nurse or dietitian.

 Cancer care pathways

 Incontinence is when a person is not able to control their bowel or bladder.
-It may be caused by different types of treatment.
+It may be caused by different types of treatment for bowel cancer.

 The movement of waste through the large bowel can become faster after surgery or radiation therapy.
 This can mean you need to go to the toilet more urgently and more often.
 It may also result in a loss of control over bowel movements.
 Bowel surgery or radiation therapy may weaken the anus, making it difficult to hold on when you feel the need to empty your bowels, particularly if you have loose stools (diarrhoea).

-This is when urine leaks from your bladder without your control.
+This is when urine leaks from your bladder without you being able to control it.
 Bladder control may change after surgery or radiation therapy.
 For example, radiation therapy can irritate the lining of your bladder, because the bladder is located near the large bowel.
-Some people find they need to urinate more often, need to go in a hurry or don't fully empty the bladder.
+Some people find they need to urinate more often, need to go in a hurry or don’t fully empty the bladder.

-If you have bowel or bladder changes, you may feel embarrassed, but there are ways to manage the symptoms.
-Incontinence issues usually improve in a few months, but sometimes take years.
-Talk to your health care team about whether any bowel or bladder changes are likely to be permanent.
+While you may feel embarrassed if you have bowel or bladder changes, there are ways to manage the symptoms.
+Incontinence usually improves in a few months, but sometimes take years.

 - Talk to your surgeon or GP about available treatments.
 They may refer you to the hospital continence nurse or physiotherapist, who can suggest exercises to strengthen the pelvic floor muscles.